MTG/essentia-models-extraction/README.md

 ## Usage
 Check the [examples](examples/) for the typical use cases.

+The extraction of embeddings or activations requires a model.
+Check the [Essentia Models](https://essentia.upf.edu/models.html) site to download the appropriate model.

 These are all the options suported by the script:

 ```